 North American bats undergo torpor or a daily “sleep” state.
 Bats maintain their body temperature only when active.
 During the day, while resting, bats let their body temperature drop to the temperature of their surroundings.
 If the surroundings are cold, bats enter a sluggish state of suspended animation, known as torpor.
 In order to avoid temperature fluctuations, bats look for locations to roost where they can let the weather regulate their temperatures—typically, in Yosemite, where it is a few degrees above freezing and where the temperature remains stable like in a rock crevice or a sequoia tree cavity.
 Some of the park’s species, studied as far back as the 1920s by Joseph Grinnell, migrate and some hibernate.
 At one time, textbooks indicated all bats hibernate, but not all do.

-Park research uses acoustic equipment to locate bats because scientists generally cannot hear echolocation calls with the naked ear.
+Park researchers use acoustic equipment to locate bats because scientists generally cannot hear echolocation calls with the naked ear.
 In addition, radio-tracking devices are attached to individual bats to learn about their roosting locations.
 Yosemite researchers use 3.5-gram devices applied to a bat’s skin with a bond that only lasts a couple of weeks.

 Bat experts have identified sequoia groves as potential roosting habitat.
 Several studies determine at least six species roost in fire-scarred hollows of Yosemite’s sequoia trees.
 Also, bats use the sequoia canopy to forage—detected by a sound-sensitive balloon released into the tall canopy to track sounds.